Embeddings & Vector Databases

 A vector database is built for one job: store vectors and return the k nearest neighbors to a query vector, fast.
 Relational databases can do this with extensions (e.g., pgvector), but purpose-built systems (Pinecone, Weaviate, Qdrant, Chroma) are optimized for scale and speed.

-How it works — You ingest documents, embed them, and insert vectors.
+How it works — You ingest documents, embed them, and insert vectors into the database.
 At query time, you embed the query and ask for the top k similar vectors.
 The database returns the closest matches.
-You use those to fetch the original text or metadata.

-Key features — Filtering (e.g., by date or category), hybrid search (combine vector and keyword), and metadata storage.
-Different databases trade off latency, scale, and features.
+Key features — Filtering (by date, category, etc.), hybrid search (combining vector and keyword), and metadata storage.
+Different databases trade off latency, scale, and feature set.

 The RAG Connection

 RAG depends on embeddings and vector databases.
 Documents are chunked, embedded, and stored.
 A user question is embedded and used to retrieve relevant chunks.
-Those chunks are passed to the LLM as context.
-Without embeddings, you would need keyword search — less accurate for natural language questions.
-Without a vector database, similarity search at scale would be slow.
+Those chunks are passed to the model as context.
+Without embeddings, you'd need keyword search — less accurate for natural language questions.
+Without a vector database, similarity search at scale would be too slow.

 When You Need a Vector Database